 Essential Information to Help You Get Started.

-Planning a new life in China?
+Planning a new life teaching in China?
 Want to start working right away?
 Don’t worry, we’ve got you covered.
 Here are some helpful tips to hit the ground running.
 This information will help you on your journey to obtain a valid Chinese work visa and avoid common missteps along the way.

 As a teacher in China, it is essential to have a great employer who can take care of most issues.
 If your school has zero experience in hiring a foreigner, then you are in for a wild ride.
 The majority of the visa work application demands a lot of attention to details.
 The entire preparation process is tedious but many people may use a third party company in order to get a Chinese work visa.
 Or to save some extra cash and gain a bit more understanding, you can opt in for a more DIY experience.
 Just try to keep in mind, that the more you are prepared, the more that you will be able to enjoy your stay in China.